What to do at Swell Lodge

 While Swell Lodge is perfect for relaxing, soaking up the view, enjoying a rejuvenating massage or yoga session, Christmas Island is a wonderland of experiences, many of them within easy walking distance from your eco-chalet through the jungle.
 There’s amazing wildlife including endemic birds and the world-famous red crabs, there’s boardwalks through RAMSAR-listed wetlands to a refreshing waterfall you can stand under, totally secluded beaches and some of the world’s best snorkelling and diving in crystal-clear, 28°C (82°F) water filled with such a kaleidoscope of coral and fish that you could be swimming in an aquarium, except that there are dolphins and in the right season even whale sharks too!

 At Swell Lodge, you will at last be able to relax and reconnect with yourself, your partner and with nature.
 While free Wi-Fi is available, there's thankfully no cellphone service, allowing you the peace and quiet we know you’ve been craving.

 Wander tranquil rainforest trails to secluded beaches, along boardwalks through RAMSAR wetlands to pristine waterfalls, refreshing tidal rockpools, swimming holes & exhilarating blowholes.
 Admire the towering, vine-wrapped trees, step around all the red and coconut crabs, interact with inquisitive little thrushes and enjoy the prehistoric calls of nesting frigatebirds, tropicbirds and boobies overhead...

-Some trails are included as guided walks, while you can explore others at your own pace, in your free time.
+Some trails are included as guided walks and we are happy to include others as you wish, or with a hire car you can explore others at your own pace, in your free time.

 Snorkeling / Diving